starriver030515/FUSION/README.md

 #### Types of Synthetic Instruction Datasets

-The synthesized instruction data covers five primary categories:
+The synthesized instruction data covers six primary categories:

    •   **SynthMultiChoice QA**: Multi-turn dialogues with multiple-choice questions to teach the model to distinguish closely related options.